pybricks/pybricks.github.io/_posts/2024-11-06-saving-lego-mindstorms.md

 Do you have unused EV3 sets?
 Would you consider donating them to another school that wouldn't normally be able to afford robotics in the classroom?
 Please get in touch as well!

+# Project status

+Since we announced it late last year, we've been working on this project non-stop.
+We've hit many of the major milestones, even including some of the fan-requested features.

+We would like to thank all [MINDSTORMS Legends](https://www.patreon.com/pybricks/membership) and code contributors who help make this possible!

+As of _December 2025_, we've enabled the following functionality:

+**EV3 Firmware**
+- Instant power on.
+- Instant power off.
+- No microSD card needed.
+- Lightweight MicroPython firmware instead of Linux.
+- Replacement firmware for the built-in PRU co-processor.
+- Program storage.
+- Download and run programs with Pybricksdev.

+**EV3 Brick**
+- Buttons
+- Light with adjustable intensity
+- Display (text, shapes, grayscale)
+- Speaker (beep, tones)

+**EV3 Motors and Sensors**
+- EV3 Large Motor
+- EV3 Medium Motor
+- EV3 Color Sensor
+- EV3 Infrared Sensor
+- EV3 Touch Sensor
+- EV3 Ultrasonic Sensor
+- EV3 Gyro Sensor including calibration
+- Motor and Drive Base classes

+**NXT Motors and Sensors (for EV3)**
+- NXT Large Motor
+- RXC-style DC motor
+- NXT Ultrasonic Sensor
+- NXT Touch Sensor
+- NXT Color Sensor
+- NXT Light Sensor
+- NXT Sound Sensor
+- NXT Temperature Sensor
+- NXT Energy Meter
+- NXT Vernier Adapter

+**Custom devices**
+- Direct UART access
+- Direct I2C access
+- Direct analog access

+**Next steps**

+All of our progress is available on [GitHub](https://github.com/pybricks/pybricks-micropython), but it isn't quite ready for beginning users just yet.
+If you've reached out to us about trying it out, you'll be the first to hear from us when it's ready!

+We're currently working on USB communication between the Pybricks Code web app and the EV3 brick.
+This is needed to install the firmware or run programs.

+It has proven quite tricky to get older hardware like EV3 to work with modern WebUSB standards, especially on Windows.
+We'll get there though--stay tuned!